Send an Email

 To apply, complete and submit the following online forms:

-Information submitted on the Volunteer Enrollment Form will be used to conduct criminal background checks.
+Information submitted on the Volunteer Enrollment Information Form will be used to conduct criminal background checks.
 Applicants will be notified by Mecklenburg County Human Resources regarding the status of their criminal background check.
-Applicants that do not pass their criminal background check are ineligible to participate in the CCMN program or Basic Training Course.
+Applicants that do not pass their criminal background check are ineligible to participate in the CCMN program and Basic Training Course.

 All eligible applicants will be notified of their selection status.
 After notification, accepting applicants will be required to pay 50% deposit within 10 days of acceptance notification.
-The remaining balance is required within 30 days of the first day of the basic training course.
+The remaining balance is required within 30 days of the first day of the Basic Training Course.